 As a result, girls and women are often expected to refrain from normal activities, such as bathing or cooking and some even have to be banished from their homes during their periods.
 These restrictions and discrimination towards menstruation devastate girls’ self-esteem.

-Nearly 90% of girls have experienced some form of constraints, isolation, discrimination or rejection during menstruation.
+Nearly 90% of Nepali girls have experienced some form of constraints, isolation, discrimination or rejection during menstruation.

-Only 28% of the public schools have separated blocks of washroom for boys and girls.
+Only 28% of the public schools in Nepal have separated blocks of washroom for boys and girls.
 Most of the washrooms do not have water supply or handwashing facilities.

-The amount of spending on pads in a month is equal to the daily income for a poor household (HK$39).
+The amount of spending on pads in a month is equal to the daily income for a poor household in Nepal (HK$39).

 You can provide a girl with reusable sanitary pad workshops.